-What if my employer needs to close down the business or reduce my contracted hours?
+What if my employer needs to close the business or reduce my contracted hours?

-If you’re still working but either your hours or pay has been reduced, you’ll not be eligible for the furloughing scheme.
+If you’re still working but either your hours or pay has been reduced, you will not be eligible for the furloughing scheme.

 What if my employer has put me on unpaid leave?

-If you’ve been put on unpaid leave since 28 February 2020, your employer is able to put you onto the furlough scheme instead.
+If you have been put on unpaid leave since 28 February 2020, your employer is able to put you onto the furlough scheme instead.
 Like other furlough employees, you would be entitled to at least 80% of your normal salary, up to the monthly cap of £2,500.

 If you were put on unpaid leave before 28 February 2020 you can only be put on the furlough scheme if a return date has been agreed.
 Your entitlement to pay under the furlough scheme will begin on the date you were due to return.